Redefining Technology

 • Success can be evaluated through key performance indicators (KPIs) aligned with business goals.

-• Cost savings achieved through AI implementations should be tracked and measured.
+• Cost savings achieved through AI implementations should be consistently tracked.

-• Customer satisfaction metrics can provide insights into the effectiveness of AI solutions.
+• Customer satisfaction metrics provide insights into AI effectiveness.

-• Operational efficiency improvements serve as a key measure of AI impact.
+• Improvements in operational efficiency serve as a key measure of AI impact.

-• Regular reviews and adjustments based on performance data ensure continued alignment with objectives.
+• Regular reviews based on performance data ensure continued alignment with objectives.

 What best practices should Utility Executives follow for successful AI adoption?

-• Establish a clear AI strategy that aligns with overall business objectives and needs.
+• Establish a clear AI strategy aligned with overall business objectives and needs.

-• Invest in training programs to build a skilled workforce capable of leveraging AI solutions.
+• Invest in training programs to build a workforce skilled in AI solutions.

 • Engage cross-functional teams early to foster collaboration and shared understanding.